yangdanny97/yangdanny97.github.io/_posts/2019-03-01-D3-Spider-Chart.md

 }
 ```

 Congratulations!
 You have made your first spider chart in D3.
-Refer to the beginning of this post for how it should look, or check out a live version of the visualization [here](https://yangdanny97.github.io/misc/spider_chart/).
+Refer to the beginning of this post for how it should look, or check out a live version of the visualization here: [D3 spider chart](https://yangdanny97.github.io/misc/spider_chart/).